Coordinated vs. Sequential Transmission Planning: Introduction

-Integrated, co-optimized planning for resources (generation and storage) and transmission jointly, accounts for the interdependency between resources and transmission \cite{KrHo15, Shu2025}.
+Integrated co-optimized planning for resources (generation and storage) and transmission accounts for the interdependency between resources and transmission \cite{KrHo15, Shu2025}.
 For instance, generation can be located closer to load centers or sited farther away if paired with adequate transmission infrastructure.
-It is the combination of investment and operating costs, along with system, reliability, and policy constraints, that determines the most cost-effective outcome.
-In the academic literature, co-optimization models have long been recognized as legitimate transmission planning tools.
+It is the combination of transmission and generation investment and operating costs, along with system, reliability, and policy constraints, that determines the most cost-effective outcome.
+In the academic literature, co-optimization models have long been used as transmission planning tools.
 For example, \cite{SpHo17} shows the benefits of a co-optimized transmission planning model for a 24-bus representation of the U.S.\ Eastern Interconnections relative to a reactive sequential transmission planning model.
 Consistent with \cite{MaLi19}, who show the benefits of co-optimization in the U.S.\ Pacific Northwest, both studies find significant net present value benefits when co-optimizing.
+Co-optimized planning can also be used as a benchmark against which to measure the performance of non-co-optimized systems.
+For example, \cite{Senga2026} measure the cost and reliability performance of federal legislation requiring inter-regional transmission with endogenously chosen levels of interregional transmission and generation.
 An alternative to integrated co-optimized planning is proactive or anticipatory transmission planning, where the transmission planner anticipates how generation investment and operations will respond to changes in the transmission network \cite{SaOr06,GaCo09,SpHo17}.
 This framework uses bi-level programming and allows the study of more general cases, including those where generators may possess market power \cite{SaOr06,WoTe21}.
 However, this generalization comes at the cost of increased computational complexity.
 Under the assumptions of perfect competition, welfare maximization, and efficient transmission pricing, the proactive planning approach theoretically yields results equivalent to those of integrated planning \cite{GaCo09,vdW12,SpHo17}.